-You can configure the camera to minimize the effects of camera movement during movie recording (page 75).
+You can configure the camera to minimize the effects of camera movement during movie recording (page 73).
 Note, however, that this does not prevent image blur due to subject movement and it makes the field of view narrower.

 - Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
 This is normal and does not indicate malfunction. - The camera also records audio.
-Note the following points when shooting a movie. - Take care that the microphone is not blocked by your fingers, etc. - Good recording results are not possible when the camera is too far away from what you are trying to record. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
-This does not indicate malfunction.
+Note the following points when shooting a movie. - Take care that the microphone is not blocked by your fingers, etc. - Good recording results are not possible when the camera is too far away from what you are trying to record. - Operating camera buttons while shooting can cause button noise to be picked up in the audio.